MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

 ## Composite Vectors

-In `DataKnots`, composite data is represented as a tree of vectors with regular `Vector` objects at the leaves and composite vectors such as `TupleVector` and `BlockVector` at the intermediate nodes.
-We demonstrated how to create and transform regular vectors using `filler` and `lift`.
-Now let us show how to do the same with composite vectors.
+In `DataKnots`, composite data is represented as a tree of vectors with regular `Vector` objects at the leaves and composite vectors, such as `TupleVector` and `BlockVector`, at the intermediate nodes.
+Pipelines that operate and rearrange this tree are described here.

+The `tuple_of` pipeline combinator permits us to construct a `TupleVector`.
 `TupleVector` is a vector of tuples composed of a sequence of column vectors.
 Any collection of vectors could be used as columns as long as they all have the same length.
 One way to obtain *N* columns for a `TupleVector` is to apply *N* pipelines to the same input vector.
-This is precisely the action of the `tuple_of` combinator.

     p = tuple_of(:first => chain_of(lift(split), lift(first), lift(titlecase)),
                  :last => lift(last))